 All of the websites I've listed have excellent resource pages, but most can't remember the names of the websites, or how to find helpful websites.
 If you search for "dead baby" the first few sites that come up are for dead baby jokes.
 That's not very helpful, or funny.

-I felt so alone when Charlotte died.
+I felt alone and very much like a one-woman freak show when Charlotte died.
 Finding websites, connecting with other mamas and realizing I wasn't the only lost one made those first few weeks - which are so awful as to be indescribable - bearable.
 I hope these resources help you, or someone you love, feel less alone and scared.

 www.glowinthewoods.com - Absolute lifeline for me in the beginning.
 I love this page for including information about how to dry up milk when it comes in.
 Postpartum care and resources for women who have lost babies is seriously lacking.

 www.facesofloss.com - A place for people to share their stories.
 Searchable database, by state, by situation, etc. I've made many friends through this site and connected with others who had similar situations to mine.